-We are calling for information on products containing any of the 11 synthetic pyrethroids, which are available in off-the-shelf products for use in the home and garden, and products used professionally in the agriculture and commercial sectors (for example in crop protection products, timber treatments, and veterinary medicines).
+We asked for information on products containing any of the 11 synthetic pyrethroids, which are available in off-the-shelf products for use in the home and garden, and products used professionally in the agriculture and commercial sectors (for example in crop protection products, timber treatments, and veterinary medicines).

-Responding to this call for information is voluntary.
-We appreciate any information industry and users can provide us with on the current use, practices, and benefits of these synthetic pyrethroids.
-This could include information relating to the adverse effects of the substances including toxicology, ecotoxicology, and environmental fate studies.
+Responding to this call for information was voluntary.
+We appreciate the information industry and users provided us with on the current use, practices, and benefits of these synthetic pyrethroids.

 We will review the current uses of these substances and undertake an assessment of those uses.
 There will be an opportunity for interested parties to make formal submissions on our assessment and proposal, when the application is publicly notified.

-The synthetic pyrethroid insecticides we are seeking information on are:
+The synthetic pyrethroid insecticides we sought information on are: